FullByte/FullByte.github.io/docs/about/life/wisdom.md

 - There are infinite things to do in your finite life so life is a set of choices.
 - If you’re constantly craving more, you wont appreciate what you already have.
 - If we believe the future will be better we devalue the present moment.
-- Liberation of this burdon happens when you are at peace with and bask at merely existing.
+- Liberation of this burden happens when you are at peace with and bask at merely existing.

 ### Luck and Success

 To be successful is to some extent luck.
-You can not control luck, but you can increase your chances by enlargind your success surface.
+You can not control luck, but you can increase your chances by enlarging your success surface.

 Enlarging the success surface with work:

 - Level 1 - Do Nothing: You did nothing and just won randomly
 - Level 2 - Hard work: Eventually there will be a payoff because you’ve hustled your way to it.
-- Level 3 - Master: Discover things others dont see through work and knowledge.
+- Level 3 - Master: Discover things others don't see through work and knowledge.
 - Level 4 - Attract: Others want to work with you; you can choose and select best opportunities.

-Enlargen the success surface with networking:
+Enlarging the success surface through networking:

 - Level 1 - Do & Tell: Make something and tell others (Making and Marketing).
 - Level 2 - Curiosity: Stay curious and try out new stuff.
 - Level 3 - Talk to new people: Each new person you meet expands your surface area.
 - Level 4 - Be known: Create value for people.
 Become known with something.
 Build a reputation.

-Relect what topics are important to you, what level you are on at this moment and what you can do to Enlarging the success surface with work and networking.
+Reflect what topics are important to you, what level you are on at this moment and what you can do to Enlarging the success surface with work and networking.

 ## Health